Švihov Castle: History

 Švihov Castle was built by the Rýzmberk of Skála noble family.
 It was besieged by the Hussites during Hussite Wars, the garrison surrendered after their water moats were siphoned.
 It was rebuilt between 1480 and 1489 by the order of the castle's owner, Půta Švihovský of Rýzmberk, in the late Gothic style.
 His sons continued in rebuilding the castle after he died and invited a famous architect Benedikt Rejt.
 In 1598, the Kavka of Říčany family took the control of the castle, but were forced to sell it to the Czernin family 50 years later in 1598, due to their poor management.
 Then the Thirty Years' War came and the castle was unsuccessfully besieged by the Swedish army.

 Benedikt Rejt invented the castle's moat system with massive bastions (horseshoe shaped ground plans opened into the keep).
 He finished his works until 1520.
-He used the same system when he designed the fortification of one of the largest castles in Bohemia called Rabí.
+He used the same system when he designed the fortification of Rabí Castle, one of the largest castles in Bohemia.

 After the war, Emperor Ferdinand III ordered the demolition of the castle, possibly out of fear for it being an "unconquerable fort of anti-Habsburg resistance".
 Luckily, thanks to constant postponing of the demolition, only a part of rampart was damaged.
 Castle palaces, chapel and other parts of the bastion were used as a granary, devaluating the whole complex, yet protecting it from being rebuilt.
 The castle stayed in Czernin's hands until the nationalization in 1945.